What is an IABC Fellow?

 Todd “Tosh” Hattori, ABC works as an organizational performance consultant for PeopleFirm, LLC and applies his 20-plus years as a communication professional to help leadership teams address business challenges with their people in mind.
 In his spare time, he serves as a volunteer director for the Technology Access Foundation, a nonprofit leader in providing science, technology, engineering, and math (STEM) education to students of color, and improving teacher diversity and retention of teachers of color in Washington state.
 Todd joined IABC in 1994, which launched his journey through chapter, region, and international leadership roles, including serving as IABC Chair in 2007–2008.

 Stacy Wilson, after 10 years in nonprofit communication, needed a new cause.
 Employees filled the gap when she began focusing exclusively on internal communication.
 As president of Eloquor Consulting Inc. since 2001, Stacy has counseled many global organizations.
 She specializes in leveraging technology to improve communication and collaboration, including strategy, governance, usability, content and adoption.
 Companies with many non-desk employees—her clients include University Hospitals of Cleveland, Pitney Bowes, Newmont Mining and ConocoPhillips—are another specialty.
 Stacy enjoys biking, hiking, sewing and music.
 Married for 30-plus years, she has two amazing kids.
 Connect with Stacy on LinkedIn or Twitter.

-- Contribution to and leadership in the organizational communication field and profession (25 percent)
+- Contribution to the communication profession

-- Career achievement (25 percent)
+- Career achievement

-- Authorship, speaking and lecturing (25 percent)
+- Authorship, speaking and lecturing

-- Contributions to IABC (25 percent)
+- Contributions to the community